75mm-studio/security/docs/security_disciplinary_action.md

 Each kind of disciplinary action shall be defined in detail as follows:
 1. reprimand: Discipline accused person shall be required to submit a written account of the affair.
-1. salary reduction: It means recuduction of a salary by not more than half of 평균임금 1일분 at a time and 10 percent of total amount of wages at total.
+1. salary reduction: Salary shall be reduced by not more than half of 1일분 of average wage at a time and 10 percent of total amount of wages in total.
-1. suspension from office:
+1. suspension from office: In the period of suspension, accused person shall not 종사 on his 직무. and shall not payed
 1. dismissal: Dismissal means termination of a employment contract.

 ## 제61조 : 징계심의/ Article 61 : Disciplinary Review